botheredbybees/m2html/readme.md

 One of the best things about m2html is that it uses a templating system Template files are in the /templates directory and can be copied and edited to create a thing of beauty.
 By default the m2html.m script uses the 'bbb' template

+You can also get m2html to create class dependancies that link to each class.
+To get this working you will need to install [Graphviz](http://www.graphviz.org/) and add it to your path